Vista Social

 • Trends.
 TikTok’s algorithm tends to favor content that includes trending effects and sounds

 One way to determine whether TikTok’s algorithm favors your client’s content is to check the percentage of users who saw the videos on the For You Pages (FYPS).
+A high number can mean that the algorithm is placing your clients’ videos in other users’ home feeds, drawing more eyeballs to the posts.

 LinkedIn algorithm